I beg to move,

 We have heard about the up-tick in knife crime and gun crime against a similar financial background to the one seen under the previous Mayor.
 We have also heard about the proliferation of new types of crime—acid attacks and moped crime.
 I will not go into more detail about that, because others have done so already.

 I am concerned about the proposed station closures, too, but partly for operational reasons.
 Worcester Park has a shop front, as my hon.
 Friend the Member for Romford (Andrew Rosindell) said.
-I am concerned that that the travel times for safer neighbourhood teams, which have to come from central Sutton to get to their areas, are included in their shift times—they have a centralised meeting—which takes time out of their time on the beat.
+I am concerned that the travel times for safer neighbourhood teams, which have to come from central Sutton to get to their areas, are included in their shift times—they have a centralised meeting—which takes time out of their time on the beat.
 That is worrying.

 We heard a bit about three-borough mergers.
 I am particularly concerned about that, because a proposal to merge Sutton with Croydon and Bromley is being looked at, but a linear settlement like that would have a huge effect on response times.
 We know how difficult it is to get across London, as opposed to in and out.

 I commend the hon.
-Member for Halifax (Holly Lynch) for her for her work on police safety.
+Member for Halifax (Holly Lynch) for her work on police safety.
 In a previous debate that she secured, I talked about the use of spit guards and about the equipment that police need.
 I do not want the funding issues to prevent the police from having the equipment they need to do their job properly.
 The Mayor of London is no longer a lawyer representing people making claims against the police.
-He represents Londoners, including victims of crime, potential victims of crime and the police officers on the front line.
+He represents Londoners, including victims of crime, potential victims of crime and the police officers on the frontline.
 It is important that we support them.
 I conclude by thanking Sutton police, who provide a fantastic service and keep Sutton one of the safest boroughs in London.

 When we have had an enforced sabbatical from this place and then come back, we sometimes see issues from a fresh perspective.
 Last time I was here, crime was going down despite reductions in police budgets.
 The situation has changed dramatically in the past few years.
 Crime figure tables are all going red; the figures are all going the wrong way, and they are for nasty, violent crimes.